udexon/GOEHDOM/README.md

 ### Goal Oriented Open Ended Homoiconic Document Model

+Suppose OEHDOM is used to maintain Github or other free software repositories.

+What drives a programmer's motivations behind his (her) changes to a software repository?

-Goal Oriented Open Ended Homoiconic Document Model (GOEHDOM) (think "Gotham city" in Batman)
+We simulate this situation using Goal Oriented Open Ended Homoiconic Document Model (GOEHDOM) (think "Gotham city" in Batman).

 War games provide us the goals for GOEHDOM (think "Gotham city" in Batman).